ESG strategy: Improve ESG Ratings and Drive Positive Change with Perception Tracking

 The prevalence of social media and digital platforms means that negative stories related to ESG issues can spread quickly, underscoring the need for proactive management of ESG perception tracking.

-This article will examine the significance of stiffening the ESG strategy and the critical distinction between ratings and perceptions, explaining why both are equally vital for assessing a company’s commitment to sustainability as well as building stakeholder trust.
+This article will examine the significance of strengthening ESG strategies and the critical distinction between ratings and perceptions, explaining why both are equally vital for assessing a company’s commitment to sustainability as well as building stakeholder trust.

 The growing pressure from stakeholders is fueling ESG momentum all around the world.
 In 2021, 42% of investors said that their approach to ESG is mainly driven by client expectations and reputational concerns.

-Today, a growing number of investors use ESG rankings to determine whether to invest in a company or not, and even governments worldwide have started using the scores to determine which companies will be allowed to operate within their borders – and which ones won’t.
+Today, a growing number of investors use ESG assessments and rankings to determine whether to invest in a company or not, and even governments worldwide have started using these scores to decide which companies will be allowed to operate within their borders – and which ones won’t.

 So why is measuring ESG important?